 Implications for limited liability partnerships

-Implementation status: Implemented in phases starting 4 March 2024
+Implementation status: Implemented in phases, commencing 4 March 2024

 The wide-ranging reforms introduced by the Act apply generally to entities registered with Companies House, including private and public limited companies, limited liability partnerships (LLPs) and limited partnerships.